Litotes: Russian

 Perhaps the most common litotes in Russian is неплохо ('not bad').
-Somewhat unusually, it is permissible to say something is очень неплохо ('very not bad') to signify that it is, in fact, very good.
+It is permissible to say something is очень неплохо ('very not bad') to signify that it is, in fact, very good.
 An example of litotes can be found in Nikolai Gogol's The Government Inspector, in which the Mayor says: "There's no such thing as a man with no sins on his conscience", meaning 'All men have sins on their conscience' (Act 1, Scene 1).
 In this case, it is used to downplay the Mayor's statement – a euphemism of sorts – making it less harsh than its understood meaning.

 Spanish

 In Spanish, it is usual to say No es nada tonto ('It's not at all foolish'), as a form of compliment (i.e., to say something was smart or clever).
 Another common Spanish phrase is menos mal (cf. Italian meno male above), meaning literally 'less bad', but used in the same way as the English phrases "Thank goodness!" or "It's just as well".